-- Notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements. - Required supplementary information, other than Management's Discussion and Analysis, provides information about the required budgetary comparison information on the General Fund. - Other supplementary information provides detailed information about the General, Debt Service, and School Service Funds.
+Notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the basic financial statements.

+Required supplementary information, other than Management's Discussion and Analysis, provides information about the required budgetary comparison information on the General Fund.